-- SAP has been proposing that all companies should use a single database type and that they should buy HANA.
+- SAP has been proposing that all companies should use a single database type and buy HANA.

 - AWS’s CTO explains the benefits of the multi-base approach.

-What is often left out of the analysis of database advice from commercial software vendors is how biased it and self-centered it is.
+What is often left out of the analysis of database advice from commercial software vendors is how biased and self-centered it is.
 Commercial database vendors don’t provide any information to a customer that is not in some way designed to get the customer to invest more deeply in the vendor’s commercial products.
 As bad as Oracle’s “advice” to companies has been, Oracle at least has respected, although highly self-centered, knowledge of databases.
-SAP’s slightly insane advice to their customers has been far worse, and far more self-centered.
-For years SAP has been telling customers that they need to perform multiple
+You will learn about SAP’s insane advice to their customers on databases on the multibase.

 Verner Vogels on Multiple Database Types

 In an excellent article by Verner Vogels, who is the CTO of AWS.
 Let us begin with how he starts the article.

 “A common question that I get is why do we offer so many database products?
 The answer for me is simple: Developers want their applications to be well architected and scale effectively.
 To do this, they need to be able to use multiple databases and data models within the same application.”

 Notice the last part of this paragraph, where Verner describes using “multiple databases and data models within the same application.”
 Wait, what was that?
 We all know that applications have a single database, right?
 How does a single application use multiple databases?
 What is Verner talking about?

 Well, it turns out Verner is describing software development that is different than the monolithic environment.
 Verner goes on to say this…

 “developers are now building highly distributed applications using a multitude of purpose-built databases.”